dvigneshwer/deeprust/open-canvas/open-canvas.md

 ## Unique value proposition

-* Deep learning in rust with faster computation ability
+* Faster Deep learning with rust
-* Easy to create deep learning algorithms
+* Easy integration to the exisiting stack
+* Ease with people can implement ML algorithms

 ## User -profiles